Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation: Theoretical Framework

 In a pulsed laser operating in the soliton mode-locking regime, pulse parameters are coupled through the interplay of dispersion, nonlinearity, gain, and loss\,\cite{902165}.
 The resulting temporal intensity profile $I(t)$ is well-described by a hyperbolic secant squared function:

 where $P_0$ is the peak power and $\tau_0$ is the pulse duration parameter.
 The well known soliton area theorem relates energy $(E\propto P_0 \tau_0)$ to the cavity parameters and states that the product $E\times\tau_0$ is an invariant of the system\,\cite{10.1063/1.321997}.
 Under first-order perturbations to the cavity parameters, the pulse must instantaneously adjust its shape to maintain the soliton condition.
-This predicts a perfect anti-correlation (Pearson coefficient $\rho=-1$) between amplitude fluctuation and width fluctuation of the pulse.
-In experimental systems, however, uncorrelated noise sources partially decouple these parameters resulting in a measured correlation magnitude of $\vert\rho\vert<1$.
+This predicts a strong anti-correlation (Pearson coefficient $\rho\approx-1$) between energy fluctuation and pulse-width fluctuations.

+To precisely capture these coupled dynamics, we employ a statistical analysis of the SHG autocorrelation (see Fig.\,\ref{fig1}).
+For two delayed pulse replicas separated by delay $\tau$, the SHG signal is proportional to $I(t)\cdot I(t-\tau)$.
+Since the SHG pulse duration ($\sim 200\,$fs) is much smaller than the APD detector response ($\sim 1\,$ns at 1\,GHz bandwidth), each electrical detector pulse represents the time-integrated optical energy of the corresponding SHG pulse.

+To extract the breathing parameter, we compute the total area under the digitized electrical pulse for each shot, calculated as the sum of the sampled voltage values weighted by the ADC sampling period:

+where $\Delta T_s=160\,$ps is the ADC sampling period of the oscilloscope and $V_n$ is the voltage value of the $n^\text{th}$ sample.
+The sum runs over all samples within a fixed time window enclosing the detector pulse.
+This integrated signal is directly proportional to the SHG autocorrelation:

-We now derive a metric to quantify pulse breathing magnitude using the statistical properties of the SHG autocorrelation trace.
-Since the autocorrelation of a sech$^2$ pulse is also a sech$^2$ function (with a width expansion factor), we model the time-averaged intensity of the autocorrelation signal $I_{ac}(\tau)$ as:
+Since the autocorrelation of a sech$^2$ pulse is also a sech$^2$ function (with a width expansion factor), we model the time-averaged intensity of the autocorrelation signal $S_{ac}(\tau)$ as:

-where $I_0$ represents the peak SHG intensity, $w$ is the width parameter, and $\tau$ is the delay.
-Assuming small perturbations, the variance of the intensity fluctuations $\langle \Delta I(\tau)^2 \rangle$ at any delay position can be expanded using first-order error propagation: